 You are finished!
 You have done a lot, let's recap:

 - You have created your own NFT drop and setup the conditions for people to claim.

 - All the images have been uploaded to IPFS, so they'll live on the blockchain forever.

 - You have created your own website.

 - You have added an embed so people can mint your drop!

 You're now a blockchain expert!
-If you want to go ahead and mint some Pokémon from my site, here's the link.
-Remember there's only 151 available!
+If you want to go ahead and check my Pokémon site, here's the link.

 Also, if you want to check this collection on OpenSea, you can do it here.